jayminwest/TeachNicheOfficial/ai_docs/issues/missing-signin-infinite-loading.md

 2. ✅ Update the client components to use the mounted pattern consistently
 3. ✅ Add Suspense boundaries around components using `useSearchParams()` to fix build failures
 4. ✅ Create dedicated client components for auth pages
+5. ✅ Fix the useSearchParams() implementation to properly extract and pass values as props
-5. Add better error handling and logging to diagnose any remaining issues
+6. Add better error handling and logging to diagnose any remaining issues
-6. Test the changes on all affected pages to ensure they load properly
+7. Test the changes on all affected pages to ensure they load properly
-7. Verify the build succeeds without the `useSearchParams()` errors
+8. Verify the build succeeds without the `useSearchParams()` errors

 ## Priority